Basset Hound Lifespan

 The Basset Hound has an average lifespan of 12-13 yrs.
 With proper nutrition, exercise, and veterinary care, many Basset Hounds live full, healthy lives.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Basset Hound for the first time or deepening your knowledge as a current owner, the breed's hound lineage is the foundation for understanding their needs.

 Factors Affecting Longevity